Khakra (Swad) (1 Serving) and Tea with Milk and Sugar (1 Teacup (6 Fl Oz))

 Stay Hydrated

-Take a short walk after eating to help your body use the glucose more effectively.
+Take a short walk or engage in light physical activity after eating to help your body manage blood sugar levels more effectively.

 Find Glucose response for your favourite foods